-Estimated course fees ranges from R16 000 to R20 000 for students from South Africa and Southern African Development Community countries.
+Estimated course fees ranges from R20 000 to R25 000 for students from South Africa and Southern African Development Community countries.

 International students are required to pay the full tuition fees upfront in order to register ranging from R 53 000 to R 63 000.

 Students must cover their own photocopying, travel and accommodation costs.
-Where course readers are provided, students will be expected to cover the costs.
+Where course readers are provided, students will be expected to cover these costs.